-DHA are proud partners with a company focussed on reliability.
-Big players in the Oil and Gas industry means they wanted to excel the rest and offer their client a service that actually detected gas leaks.
-They had been using thermal imaging on the plant site but this was not providing accurate results.
+DHA is a proud partner with a company focused on reliability.
+Big players in the Oil and Gas industry wanted to excel the rest and offer their clients a service that actually detected gas leaks.
+They had been using thermal imaging on the plant site, but this was not providing accurate results.
 We can detect the exact locations in minutes of potential gas leaks.

 Why Can’t I use Thermal Imaging?

 Most gases—methane, sulphur hexafluoride (SF6), carbon monoxide, and hundreds of others—are invisible to the naked eye, just like the gases in the air around us.
 But can they be seen with a thermal camera?